PInvoke Support

 Limitations

-Since hybridclr currently does not marshal the parameters and return values of the PInvoke function, ordinary int and float types work normally, but parameters such as string are passed as 'char*' by the native layer, and are not marshaled to string, so they will inevitably crash if used directly!
+Since HybridCLR currently doesn't marshal parameters and return values for PInvoke functions, common int and float types work normally, but for parameters like string, since the native layer passes 'char*', it's not marshalled to string, and direct use will inevitably crash!

-If you encounter a string type parameter, there are two solutions:
+If you encounter string type parameters, there are two solutions:

-Change the parameter to IntPtr type, and then call Marshal.PtrToStringUTF8 to convert the original char* type data of IntPtr type into string.
+- Change the parameter to IntPtr type, then call Marshal.PtrToStringUTF8 to convert the IntPtr type raw char* data to string.

 [DllImport("GameAssembly", EntryPoint = "GetStringLength")]